SEEA Experimental Ecosystem Accounting Revision

 • Measuring ecosystem degradation and enhancement and establishing appropriate recording options for the accounts, including attribution to economic units; and

 • Valuing ecosystem assets, including link to the valuation of land and estimating the future flow of ecosystem services.

 Working group lead: Juha Siikamaki, International Union for Conservation of Nature (IUCN)

-An expert consutation on the first two discussion papers on valuation and accounting treatments has been completed.
-The drafts of the two discussion papers from the expert consultation are available below.
+An expert consultation on all five discussion papers on valuation and accounting treatments has been completed.
+The drafts of the discussion papers from the expert consultation are available below.